Abdul-Karim Qasim: Prime minister

-Qasim assumed office after being 'elected' as Prime Minister shortly after the coup in July 1958.
+Qasim assumed office after being elected as Prime Minister shortly after the coup in July 1958.
 He held this position until he was overthrown in February 1963.

 Despite the encouraging tones of the temporary constitution, the new government descended into autocracy with Qasim at its head.
 The genesis of his elevation to "Sole Leader" began with a schism between Qasim and his fellow conspirator Arif.
-Despite one of the major goals of the revolution being to join the pan-Arabism movement and practise qawmiyah (Arab nationalism) policies, once in power Qasim soon modified his views.
-Qasim, reluctant to tie himself too closely to Nasser's Egypt, sided with various groups within Iraq (notably the social democrats) that told him such an action would be dangerous.
+Despite one of the major goals of the revolution being to join the pan-Arabism movement and practise qawmiyah (Arab nationalism) policies, once in power Qasim soon modified his views to what is known today as Qasimism.
+Qasim, reluctant to tie himself too closely to Nasser's Egypt, sided with various groups within Iraq, notably the social democrats, that told him such an action would be dangerous.
 Instead he found himself echoing the views of his predecessor, Said, by adopting a wataniyah policy of "Iraq First".
-This caused a divide in the Iraqi government between the Iraqi Nationalist Qasim, who wanted Iraq's identity to be secular and civic nationalist, revolving around Mesopotamian identity, and the Arab Nationalists who sought an Arab identity for Iraq and closer ties to the rest of the Arab world.
+This caused a divide in the Iraqi government between the Iraqi nationalist Qasim, who wanted Iraq's identity to be secular and civic nationalist, revolving around Mesopotamian identity, and the Arab nationalists who sought an Arab identity for Iraq and closer ties to the rest of the Arab world.

 Unlike the bulk of military officers, Qasim did not come from the Arab Sunni north-western towns, nor did he share their enthusiasm for pan-Arabism: he was of mixed Sunni-Shia parentage from south-eastern Iraq.
-His ability to remain in power depended, therefore, on a skilful balancing of the communists and the pan-Arabists.
+His ability to remain in power depended, therefore, on a skillful balancing of the communists and the pan-Arabists.
 For most of his tenure, Qasim sought to balance the growing pan-Arab trend in the military.